 So, what do we need to do?
 While GDPR covers many areas of data protection, cyber-security is one of the principal tenets of GDPR.
 According to Article 5: “Companies must protect personal data in a manner that ensures appropriate security of the personal data, including protection against unauthorized or unlawful processing and against accidental loss, destruction or damage, using appropriate technical or organizational measures.”

-What does that mean for me?
+What does that mean for you?
 Basically, the EU is saying that organizations must implement technical, administrative and physical controls to protect the personal data from unauthorized access and modification.
-These counter measures must, at the very least, include data encryption, vulnerability/patch management, access control, security awareness, network segmentation, mobile device management, Data Loss Prevention (DLP) Solutions, Intrusion Prevention and detection systems (IPSs/IDSs).
+These countermeasures must, at the very least, include data encryption, vulnerability/patch management, access control, security awareness, network segmentation, mobile device management, Data Loss Prevention (DLP) Solutions, Intrusion Prevention and detection systems (IPSs/IDSs).

-Wow, that’s a lot to consider, how can you help?
+How can FortifyDatahelp?
 The FortifyData Cyber Risk Platform addresses the key compliance obligations related to GDPR, such as vulnerability and management, security awareness and training, vendor risk management and security consultation.

 The table below table shows the key rules and how our platform can help you comply.